top of page

 Reduced 5% CIT rate upon profit distribution for companies with International Company Status

-When non-residents earn certain types of income from sources within Georgia, the country withholds a portion as an upfront tax payment.
-Here's a breakdown of the key areas:
+When non-residents earn specific types of income from sources within Georgia, the country withholds a portion as an upfront tax payment.
+Here’s a breakdown of the key areas:

 Dividends

-• Dividends paid to non-resident entities are typically subject to a 5% withholding tax.
+• Standard Rate: Dividends paid to non-resident entities are typically subject to a 5% withholding tax.

-• This rate might be reduced if Georgia has a double taxation with the entity's home country.
+• Tax Treaties: This rate might be reduced if Georgia has a double taxation treaty with the entity's home country.

 Interest

-• Interest income earned by non-residents from Georgian sources is also subject to a 5% withholding tax.
+• Standard Rate: Interest income earned by non-residents from Georgian sources is also subject to a 5% withholding tax.

-• Similar to dividends, this rate may be lowered if a tax treaty applies.
+• Tax Treaties: Similar to dividends, this rate may be lowered if a tax treaty applies.

 Royalties

-• Royalties paid to non-residents for the use of property or rights in Georgia are taxed at a withholding rate of 5%.
+• Standard Rate: Royalties paid to non-residents for the use of property or rights in Georgia are taxed at a withholding rate of 5%.

-• Tax treaties can potentially provide for a reduced rate.
+• Tax Treaties: Tax treaties can potentially provide for a reduced rate.

 • Tax Simplicity: Georgia boasts one of the most straightforward tax structures in the region.
 Its flat corporate income tax rate and zero tax on reinvested profits mean you keep more of what you earn.